I THINK with curiosity and wonder and imagination.

 - These students have the opportunity to integrate conceptual skills and to pursue academic and cultural subjects in depth, thereby becoming independent learners, well prepared for the rigorous Montessori Elementary experience.

 Kindergarten students attend school from 8:30 am to 3:00 pm five days per week.
+Students must be five by September 30 of the current school year to be in the Kindergarten program.
 To get a feel for Kindergarten in Montessori, there is nothing like seeing it in action!
 We invite you to "step inside" and watch the video below.